OpenSWE1R/swe1r-re/Build-Instructions.md

 **Install dependencies**

-You also need to install unicorn which currently isn't provided by vcpkg.
-As a result, you need to manually download the port files:
+You also need to install the following vcpkg packages.
+If `vcpkg` is not in your `PATH` variable, you should run the following command from your vcpkg directory:

 **x86:**
 ```